fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 The Python accelerator for TAP help you to deploy a serverless image classification function as a workload.
 The accelerator leverages the buildpacks provided by VMware's open-source Function Buildpacks for Knative project.

 The accelerator includes the Python script that we execute before on Jupiter for image classification.
 It use the MobileNetV2 model and MLflow.
-It allows you to download an image from the internet, predict its contents, log the prediction and image in MLflow, and display the image with the prediction confidence.
-This serverless function can be easily integrated into your application or workflow.
+It allows you to download an image from the internet, predict its contents, log the prediction and image in MLflow, and display the image with the prediction confidence

 ### Prequesite :
-Have a Tanzu Application Platform installed.
+Have a Tanzu Application Platform installed with a Python accelerator:

-To add the accelerator to your Platform:
+To add the Python accelerator to your TAP Platform:

 ```bash
 tanzu acc create awesome-python-ai-image-function --git-repo https://github.com/fklein82/awesome-ai-python-function.git --git-branch main --interval
 ```

-Clone this repository to your local development environment:
+Then clone this repository to your local development environment:
 ```bash
 git clone <repository-url>
 cd python-accelerator-for-tanzu